betheden/hebrew-grammar/content/participle_active.rst

 When functioning as a verbal complement, the participle is governed by the main verb of the sentence and has potential to be translated as past time, present time, or future time.
-A verbal participle can express imminent, continuous, habitual, or even stative action as determined by the context.
-The subject of a verbal participle usually precedes the participle, in contrast to the normal conventions of :ref:`word_order`.
+A verbal participle can express continuous, imminent, habitual, or even stative action as determined by the context.

+.. note:: The subject of a verbal participle usually
+          precedes the participle, in contrast to the normal conventions of :ref:`word_order`.

 .. csv-table:: Example: HOS 2:10 –– expressing stative action